Phazerville Suite

 New to Ornament and Crime?

 Ornament and Crime is a Polymorphic CV Generator — a swiss army knife of modular control voltage.
-It can perform as an excellent sequencer, envelope generator, quantizer, MIDI-to-CV and/or CV-to-MIDI interface, and much more via its many apps and applets.
+It can perform as an excellent sequencer, envelope generator, quantizer, MIDI-to-CV and/or CV-to-MIDI interface, and much more via its many Apps and Applets.

 o_C is a collaborative open-source project originated by Patrick Dowling, mxmxmx, and Tim Churches, and extended by many contributors (special thanks to Chysn for the original Hemisphere Suite).
 The Phazerville firmware optimizes the code base so that more apps can fit on the original hardware (which come in many flavours, for Eurorack and otherwise — See Build Choices), and paves the way for the next generation of hardware on the Teensy 4.1 platform.